Nitrokey/nitrokey-documentation/source/components/nethsm/container/test-image.rst

 Test Image
 ----------

+The test image is provided for testing and development purposes.
+It does not offer to run the NetHSM process with hardware-based separation (KVM).
+The connection between the NetHSM process and the integrated key-value store is unencrypted.

 The image can be obtained from `Docker Hub <https://hub.docker.com/r/nitrokey/nethsm>`_.

 .. warning::

    Do not use the test image under any circumstances for production data and use cases.
+   For production environments with high security demands you must use the production image.

 Tagging Policy
 ^^^^^^^^^^^^^^